-This presentation will be given by Dr Estella Carpi at the Refugee Hosts International Conference.
-The presentation endeavours to examine hospitality as a ‘phenomenological economy’, which sheds particular light on the hospitality offered by refugees to members of ‘outside communities’.
+This presentation was given by Dr Estella Carpi at the Refugee Hosts International Conference.
+The presentation examined hospitality as a ‘phenomenological economy’, which sheds particular light on the hospitality offered by refugees to members of ‘outside communities’.

 Hospitality as a ‘Phenomenological Economy’: International Guests among MENA’s Refugees

 By Dr Estella Carpi, Research Associate, Southern Responses to Displacement

 Over the last decade, studies on what it means for receiving governments, societies and citizen, migrant or refugee groups to host people fleeing war and violence have been flourishing (Rosello, 2002; Shryock, 2004 and 2008; Brun, 2010; Pitt-Rivers, 2012; Rozakou, 2012; Fiddian-Qasmiyeh, 2016; Thorleiffson, 2016; Fiddian-Qasmiyeh and Qasmiyeh, 2018; Carpi and Senoguz, 2018).
 In this paper, I aim to shed light on the forms of hospitality that refugees have been providing to international researchers, practitioners, tourists and students in the Middle East and North Africa region.